Swift-Squirrel/Docs/v0/HTTP/Response.md

 ## Cookies

 Cookies are used to hold context between HTTP requests.
-You can set value to key and browser will store this information and send it to you with every request.
+You can set value to key and browser will stores this information and send it to you with every request.

 ```swift
 response.cookies["cartID"] = "1234567890"